 Figure 2.1. is a helpful guide when determining which product suits a particular application.
 Other considerations may be necessary but the flow chart is a good first step.

-Note: All Square Edge product is Made To Order (MTO) and a Minimum Order Quantity (MOQ) is required.
+Note: All Square Edge product is Made To Order (MTO).
+A Minimum Order Quantity (MOQ) and additional lead time is required.

 3 Material properties

 3.1 Description